hund030/TeamsFx_Wiki_review/How-to-configure-Tab-capability-within-your-Teams-app.md

 Before going on, we strongly suggest you should create and go through a Tab app with Teams Toolkit.
 Create a Tab app with Teams Toolkit(https://learn.microsoft.com/microsoftteams/platform/toolkit/create-new-project?pivots=visual-studio-code)

-Following are the steps to add Tab capability:
+Following are the steps to configure Tab capability:
 1. [Configure Tab capability in Teams application manifest](#configure-tab-capability-in-teams-application-manifest).
 1. [Setup local debug environment](#setup-local-debug-environment).
 1. [Move the application to Azure](#move-the-application-to-azure).

+You can always find a complete example here for your reference.
+[Hello World Bot with Tab](https://github.com/OfficeDev/TeamsFx-Samples/tree/v3/hello-world-bot-with-tab).

 ## Configure Tab capability in Teams application manifest